starfishmod/MIDI-Implementations-Schema/schema.md

 Field Name | Type | Description
 ---|:---:|---
-<a name="chartMidiChannels"></a>midiChannels | [RTRange Object](#RTRangeObject) | The range of MIDI channels that the device transmits, exports, responds to, and/or imports.
+<a name="chartMidiChannels"></a>midiChannels | [RTMultiRange Object](#RTMultiRangeObject) | The range of MIDI channels that the device transmits, exports, responds to, and/or imports.
 Devices using extended channel systems via multiple cables or input/output ports should list the total number of channels in the appropriate “Transmitted” or “Recognized” columns and should use the “Remarks” column to indicate the terminology used by the device to identify the extra channels (i.e., “A1 - A16, B1 - B-16”)
 <a name="chartNoteNumbers"></a>noteNumbers | [RTRange Object](#RTRangeObject) | The total range of transmitted or recognized notes.
 <a name="chartProgramChange"></a>programChange | [RTRange Object](#RTRangeObject) | Indicate the range of Program Change numbers which are transmitted and/or recognized.
 If not implemented, enter a “No” in the appropriate column.
 <a name="chartBankSelect"></a>bankSelect | [RTBoolean Object](#RTBooleanObject) | Use a “Yes” or “No” to indicate whether or not the device correctly responds to Bank Select messages as per the MIDI 1.0 Specification.
 Devices that respond only to Bank Select MSB (cc #0) but not to the LSB (cc #32) should place a "No" in the “Recognized” column and should indicate this in the “Remarks” column.
 If the device does correctly respond to Bank Select messages, use the “Remarks” column to indicate what banks or ranges of banks are available in the device.
 If certain banks are accessible only by MIDI (and not by front panel user control), these should be listed in the “Remarks” column.